OCHA-DAP/hdx-python-utilities/doc/main.md

 of 0.
 If it is 1, then no timezone information will be parsed and a naive datetime will be returned.
 If it is 2 or more, then timezone information will be parsed.
 For 2, failure to parse timezone will result in a naive datetime.
 For 3, failure to parse timezone will result in the timezone being set to UTC.
-For 4, the time will be converted from whatever timezone is identified to UTC.
+For 4 and 5, the time will be converted from whatever timezone is identified to UTC.
+For 4, failure to parse timezone will result in a naive (local) datetime converted to UTC.
+For 5, failure to parse timezone will result in the timezone being set to UTC.

 Ambiguous dates are parsed as day first D/M/Y where there are values in front of the year and day last Y/M/D where there are values after the year.